MIDLAND VETERANS TRACK & FIELD LEAGUE

 The Executive Committee will be made up of

-The membership fee for the coming season has been set at £120 per team (this covers Men and Women’ teams) and also covers cost of entry fee into cup final.
+The membership fee for the coming season will be set at the AGM (this covers Men and Women’ teams) and also covers cost of entry fee into cup final.
 The membership fee has to be agreed at the leagues A.G.M.

 The membership fee should be paid to our treasurer by the 31st March prior to the start of the season.

-Teams owing subscriptions will not be allowed to compete.
+Teams that have not paid their membership fee will not be allowed to compete.

-Competing clubs/ teams are required to bring four officials/ helpers.
+Competing clubs/ teams are required to bring at least four officials/ helpers.
+One of whom shall be a track judge or timekeeper.
 Athletes may act as officials in league meetings (not the cup final) but must ensure that they are replaced before leaving to compete.

 Divisional Secretaries will nominate clubs to be responsible for field events at each meeting.
-If you are unable to bring four officials/helpers you must give your divisional secretary adequate notice.
-Please ensure that your team of officials/helpers is competent for the event that they are covering and that at least one of them is qualified.
+If a team is unable to bring four officials/helpers they must give their divisional secretary adequate notice.
+Team Managers must ensure that their team of officials/helpers is competent for the event that they are covering and that at least one of them is qualified.
 Should clubs fail to bring officials they must deselect athletes to act as officials at the time required.
 The club will not be permitted to compete at that fixture if they do not comply.

 Officials/ Helpers must be competent.
 If clubs have qualified officials, who would like to judge extra events the referee may direct them to where support is required.